Great Wall of Gorgan: Description

-This wall starts from the Caspian coast, circles north of Gonbad-e Kavus (ancient Gorgan, or Jorjan in Arabic), continues towards the northeast, and vanishes in the Pishkamar Mountains.

-The wall lies slightly to the north of a local river, and features a 5 m ditch that conducted water along most of the wall.
+The wall starts from the Caspian coast, circles north of Gonbad-e Kavus (ancient Gorgan, or Jorjan in Arabic), continues towards the northeast, and vanishes in the Pishkamar Mountains.
+It lies slightly north of a local river and features a 5 m ditch that conducted water along most of the wall.

-In 1999 a logistical archaeological survey was conducted regarding the wall due to problems in development projects, especially during construction of the Golestan Dam, which irrigates all the areas covered by the wall.
+In 1999, a logistical archaeological survey was conducted on the wall due to problems in development projects, especially during construction of the Golestan Dam, which irrigates all the areas covered by the wall.
 At the point of the connection of the wall and the drainage canal from the dam, architects discovered the remains of the Great Wall of Gorgan.
-The 40 identified fortresses vary in dimension and shape but the majority are square fortresses, made of the same brickwork as the wall itself and at the same period.
+The 40 identified fortresses vary in dimension and shape, but the majority are square fortresses, made of the same brickwork as the wall itself and during the same period.
 Due to many difficulties in development and agricultural projects, archaeologists have been assigned to mark the boundary of the historical find by laying cement blocks.

 Larger than Hadrian's Wall and the Antonine Wall combined (two separate structures in Britain that marked the northern limits of the Roman Empire), it has been called the greatest monument of its kind between Europe and China.
 The wall is third only to the walls that make up the Great Wall of China and the Cheolli Jangseong (in modern-day North Korea) as the longest defensive wall in existence, and although now in substantial disrepair, it was perhaps even more solidly built than the early forms of the Great Wall.

 Route

-The route, from east to west, is represented by the coordinates of the remains of the following forts and other features which lie along the wall.
-The coordinates and fort numbers, etc. are from Wikimapia:
+The route, from east to west, is represented by the coordinates of the remains of the following forts and other features that lie along the wall.
+The coordinates and fort numbers, etc., are sourced from Wikimapia: